 As much as you may look up for climbers and around for animals, don’t forget to look down and right beside you.
 There’s pine needle artwork on the ground and the most amazing striations to be found in the boulders.
 The park is full of spectacular sights at every turn and will make you ponder extending your stay another day … or more.

 Many of the trailhead parking areas fill up very early, so unless you’re rising with the cock-a-doodle-doos, plan on using the bus service.
 It’s a longer ride than you think and the bus will be packed.
 Be patient, once at the trail, 90% of the people with you will walk a half mile or less and head back to the bus stand.

 Pay attention!
 In front and behind you are people not paying attention to where their vehicles are going, so you have to.
-They’re gawking at the amazing scenery (ok, you are, too) and the wildlife and thinking, like you are, how amazing that we have these blessed national parks to visit.
-But remember, you are driving and could hit someone and cause the end of their vacation, so watch where you’re going.
+They’re gawking at the amazing scenery (ok, you are, too) and the wildlife and thinking, like you are, how blessed we are to visit national parks.
+Remember, you are driving and could hit someone, causing the end of their vacation, so watch where you’re going.

 Check the forecasts and watch the sky.
 Sometimes you can see the weather rolling in.
 While it can be artistic to watch a storm heading your way, getting stuck outside in it won’t feel very good when the temperature drops and rain or hail starts striking you.

 Related reading, Kansas City’s National World War I Memorial and Museum